 - there are no other intangible assets

-- there are between 1 and 3 UK domiciled and UK resident beneficiaries
+- there are between 1 and 3 beneficiaries who are resident and domiciled in the UK

-- there are no on-going court proceedings of which the deceased is a party at their death
+- there are no on-going court proceedings to which the deceased is a party at their death

 - there are no challenges to the validity of the Will or any other claims against the estate of the deceased

 - there is no inheritance tax payable and this is not an estate that would be subject to inheritance tax if not for the application of reliefs or exemptions other than spouse exemption.
-An analysis and claiming of the inheritance tax reliefs and exemptions and/or completion of the inheritance tax accounts will be at a further cost of between £2,000 and £4,000 (exclusive of VAT)
+An analysis and claiming of the inheritance tax reliefs and exemptions and/or completion of the inheritance tax accounts will be at a further cost of between £2,000 and £4,000 plus VAT

-- there are no challenges or enquiries raised by HMRC over the submission of the simple inheritance tax form (currently IHT205) filed with the Probate Registry
+- there are no challenges or enquiries raised by HMRC over the submission of the simple inheritance tax form IHT205 (for deaths on or after 6 April 2011 and on or before 31 December 2021) filed with the Probate Registry

 - there is no requirement for the ongoing administration or winding up of corporate entities in which the deceased held shareholdings (public or private companies) or interests in partnerships.

-Disbursements are costs related to your matter that are payable to third parties, such as the Probate Registry fees.
+Disbursements are costs related to your matter that are payable to third parties, such as the Probate Registry.
 We handle the payment of the disbursements on your behalf to ensure a smoother process overall.

 - Bankruptcy-only Land Charges Department searches (£2 per beneficiary)

-- Trustee Act Notices placed in a newspaper local to the deceased’s usual address; variable.
+- Trustee Act Notices placed in the London Gazette and a newspaper local to the deceased’s usual address; variable.

 We have outlined a very “simple” estate administration.
 In our experience, the typical complexities that lead to additional costs in an otherwise “simple” estate, which would cause the estate administration to no longer fall within the estimates provided are as follows: